-When your transmission fails, there are three paths forward: rebuild the existing unit in-house, swap it for a remanufactured unit, or install a used unit.
-Each has a different cost, timeline, and risk profile.
-Here's a straight comparison of all three for Chicago drivers β so you can make the right call for your situation.
+When a transmission fails, there are three paths forward: rebuild the existing unit in-house, swap it for a remanufactured unit, or install a used unit.
+Each has a different timeline, risk profile, and warranty situation.
+Here's a straight comparison - so you can make the right call for your situation.

 Option 1: In-House Transmission Rebuild